Frequently Asked Questions: Buying on Paper

 A1: Buying on paper is the term for purchasing not-yet-completed apartments.

 Q2: Why would one buy on paper, versus buying an existing home?

 A2: Demand for quality housing greatly outstrips supply, and therefore hundreds of our clients have purchased “on paper.”
-There are many reasons to buy on paper, here are but a few: You (1) can customize the unit to fit your particular needs and tastes (see Q12, below), (2) have a better choice of units (in terms of size, floor, direction), (3) can spread the payments over an extended period, and (4) often receive a significant price discount, as compared to purchasing a newly completed apartment.
+There are many reasons to buy on paper, here are but a few: You (1) can customize the unit to fit your particular needs and tastes (see Q12, below), (2) have a better choice of units (in terms of size, floor, direction), (3) can spread the payments over an extended period, and (4) you receive apartment with amenities (parking, storage, Shabbat elevator) that may not be available in an older building.
 For more information, read our articles “Pros and Cons of Buying on Paper,” “Buying on Paper: A Success Story” and the flip side, “Buying on Paper: When to Just Say No.”

 Q3: How do I know that the project will be completed properly and in a timely manner?